AdobeDocs/pass.en/help/authentication/initiate-authentication.md

 ### **Notes** {#notes}

-* The value of the `domain_name` parameter must be set to one of the domain names registered with Adobe Pass authentication.
+* The value of the `domain_name` parameter must be set to one of the domain names registered with Adobe Pass Authentication.
 For more details, refer to [Registration and Initialization](/help/authentication/programmer-overview.md).

 * [Avoid using '&'reg\_code in /authenticate request (Tech Note)](/help/authentication/clientless-avoid-using-reg-code-in-authenticate-request.md)